Installation#

 - External controllers: an optional list of external controllers that manage custom resources.

-KNE provides a cluster manifest file along with the command to install cluster components using kne deploy
+KNE provides a cluster manifest file (aka "deployment file") along with the command to install cluster components using kne deploy

 Warning